jamesw98/ghsfl-docs/policies_procedures.markdown

 The policies and procedures are set by the GHSFL Board and questions about them should be addressed to:
 * Chair | Terry White | [terry.white@ghsfl.net](mailto:terry.white@ghsfl.net)
 * Vice Chair | Kathy Vail | [kathy.vail@ghsfl.net](mailto:kathy.vail@ghsfl.net)

-## Changes for the 2022-23 Season
-* GHSFL Contact List policy addition

 ## Mission Statement of the GHSFL
 The purpose of this organization is to provide support for the development, activities and continuance of high school